-- Exchange Rates – Remitly rates are competitive and 0.5% – 2% higher than mid-market rates.
-Fortunately, many new customers qualify for promotional rates.
+- Exchange Rates – Remitly exchange rates are competitive and many new customers qualify for promotional rates.

-When coupled with your transfer amount, these extra costs can significantly increase the overall price of your Remitly transfer.
-That’s why you should speak with a customer service representative and get a proper transfer cost estimate before you decide that Remitly is the right international money transfer service for you.
+When coupled with your transfer amount, these extra costs can increase the overall price of your Remitly transfer.
+Don’t worry, you’ll get a breakdown of all fees and costs before you accept to make a transfer with Remitly.

 Are Remitly International Money Transfers Safe?